 C-1206-7: Benchmark 6—Service Closure

-The links below will take you to VR-SFP 18.10 Benchmark 6: Service Closure for information about the service description, process and procedure, outcomes required for payment, and the fee schedule for Benchmark 6.
+Refer to VR-SFP 18.10 Benchmark 6: Service Closure for information about the service description, process and procedure, outcomes required for payment, and the fee schedule for Benchmark 6.

-VR-SPF 18.10 Benchmark 6: Service Closure

-VR-SPF 18.10.1 Service Description

-VR-SPF 18.10.2 Process and Procedure

-VR-SPF 18.10.3 Outcomes Required for Payment

-VR-SPF 18.10.4 Fees

 For Benchmark 6, the VR counselor determines whether the customer maintained the required 90 cumulative days of job stability from the most recently established job stability date without a seven-day or greater break within a workweek that is consistent with the requirements of the VR1642, Supported Employment Service Plan – 1.
 Ninety cumulative days of job stability are necessary to achieve Benchmark 6: Service Closure.

 …